A Trajectory-Based Approach to Discrete-Time Flatness

 In the continuous-time framework, flatness is closely related to the dynamic feedback linearization problem.
 To be precise, the class of differentially flat systems is equivalent to the class of systems linearizable via endogenous dynamic feedback.
 A continuous-time dynamic feedback $\dot{z}=\alpha(x,z,v)$ with $u=\beta(x,z,v)$ is said to be endogenous, if there exists a one-to-one correspondence between trajectories of the closed-loop system and trajectories of the original system.
 As a consequence, $z$ and $v$ can be expressed as functions of $x$, $u$ and time derivatives of $u$.

 According to \cite{Aranda-BricaireMoog:2008}, a discrete-time dynamic feedback is said to be endogenous, if its states $z$ and inputs $v$ can be expressed as functions of $x$, $u$ and forward-shifts of $u$.
 It can be shown that the class of discrete-time systems that is linearizable via endogenous dynamic feedback in the sense of \cite{Aranda-BricaireMoog:2008} exactly corresponds to the class of forward-flat systems.
-In this section, we show that also for flat systems according to Definition \ref{def:Flatness} there always exists a linearizing discrete-time dynamic feedback

-However, in general the required feedback (\ref{eq:general_dynamic_feedback}) is not contained within the class of endogenous dynamic feedbacks proposed in \cite{Aranda-BricaireMoog:2008}.
-In the following, we first illustrate how such a dynamic feedback can be constructed, and show that the resulting closed loop system is transformable into Brunovsky normal form afterwards.
+In the following, we show that also for flat systems according to Definition \ref{def:Flatness} there always exists a linearizing discrete-time dynamic feedback.
+However, in general the required feedback is not contained within the class of endogenous dynamic feedbacks proposed in \cite{Aranda-BricaireMoog:2008}. \begin{thm} A flat system \eqref{eq:System_Eq} can be linearized by a dynamic feedback